(Last Updated on : 13/03/2015)

 Ernakulam district is the commercial capital of Kerala.
 There are several attractive visiting places in and around the district.
-Some of them are given here:
+Other interesting spots like Marine Drive

 This is a grand structure, which was earlier the office of Pierce Leslie & Co., the centuries old coffee merchants in 1862.
 It was built in a fusion of three architectural styles called-the Dutch, the Portuguese and the Keralite.
 The verandahs are furnished with waterfronts.

 This 18th century structure was built by Samuel S Koder of the Kochin Electric Company.
-The beginning of Indo-European style over the colonial style was emhasised in this architecture.
+The beginning of Indo-European style over the colonial style was emphasised in this architecture.

 St. Francis Church